alborworld/zoom-recording-downloader/README.md

 To set it up you need to use the Synology Docker app, download the container, run it and specify (in *Advanced Settings*):
 1. Enable auto-restart
-1. Under *Volume* the folder where you want the recordings, and bind it to the /downloads container folder
+1. Under *Volume* add the folder where you want the recordings, and bind it to the /downloads container folder
 1. Under *Environment* set:
     * CRON_SETTINGS with the job settings you want (see Wikipedia for the syntax)
     * JWT_TOKEN with your JSON Web Token.